Kostee/tft-overview/README.md

 - connecting 30 manually downloaded files
 - having all the data in one Pandas DataFrame, containing all the dates since April 2nd, 2012 to April 1st, 2022
 - generating summaries and visualizations, including correlation matrix and NA value information
+- merging dataset containing all the available daily data from last 10 years with detailed dates' data frame

 ## Problems with Google repository
 Original scripts cloned contains some bugs, mostly caused by changes in new versions of *TensorFlow*, for which the code has not yet been adapted.
 Therefore, in many places the code is modified to work as of April 2022.
 Among others, due to chenges in *TensorFlow*, in all the scripts importing package line: